 I-jet also comes with a 6-inch cable with a 20-pin MIPI connector on one side (to connect to I-jet) and a 10-pin MIPI connector on the other side for connection to Cortex devices with 10-pin headers.
 Pin 7 on each end is keyed with a white plug:

-The mating connector for a target board has the part number FTSH-105-01-L-DV.
+The mating connector for a target board has the pitch size 0.05 in.
+You can, for example, use part number SHF-105-01-L-D.